What is RTP and why understand it

 How to use RTP in practice

-1. Compare games before a bet
+1. Compare games before bet

 Choose slots with RTP at least 96%, especially if you are playing for real money.

-2. Consider volatility
+2. Factor in volatility

-3. Use vager bonuses wisely
+3. Use wager bonuses wisely

 FAQ

-Is RTP the same in demos and for real money?
+RTP is the same in demos and for real money?

 Can casinos reduce RTP?

-Are there slots with RTP above 98%?
+Are there any slots with RTP above 98%?

 Conclusion